 Sony A6000 vs A7R II

-The Sony Alpha A6000 and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in February 2014 and June 2015.
+The Sony Alpha A6000 and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in February 2014 and June 2015.
 Both the A6000 and the A7R II are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A7R II) sensor.
 The A6000 has a resolution of 24 megapixels, whereas the A7R II provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.